Youth + Social Change through Youth Community Organizers

 “The opposite of love is not hate, it’s indifference.
 The opposite of art is not ugliness, it’s indifference.
 The opposite of faith is not heresy, it’s indifference.
 And the opposite of life is not death, it’s indifference.” ― Elie Wiesel

-Ways Youth can Change the World as Community Organizers
+Ways for Youth + Social Change through Youth Community Organizers

 Youth-Led Activism — Activism for the sake of acting is hollow; activism for the sake of changing the world, building alliances and transforming society is essential to the future of our world.
 Engaging youth organizers in activism can be essential for moving the hearts and minds of adults, youth and children, and be key to establishing new awareness and action throughout communities.